hannestschofenig/tschofenig-ids/psa-tokens/draft-tschofenig-rats-psa-token.md

 # Claims {#claims}

-The token is modelled to include custom values that correspond to the following claims suggested in the EAT specification.
+The token is modelled to include custom values that correspond to the following claims suggested in the EAT specification:

 - nonce (mandatory); arm_psa_nonce is used instead
 - UEID (mandatory); arm_psa_UEID is used instead